sneeky-geek/Zenalyst-Hack/README.md

 3. **MongoDB**: Uses bulk inserts for efficiency
 4. **Parallel Processing**: Consider running multiple instances on different directories

+## Requirements

+- Python 3.8+
+- Node.js 20.19+ or 22.12+
+- MongoDB 4.4+
+- Required Python packages in requirements.txt
+- Required NPM packages in Client/package.json

 ## Troubleshooting

 ### Common Issues

-**"Import camelot could not be resolved"**
-- Install system dependencies: `brew install ghostscript` (macOS)
-- Ensure camelot-py is installed: `pip install camelot-py[cv]`
+**Node.js Version Error**
+- Upgrade Node.js to version 20.19+ or 22.12+ to run Vite

 **MongoDB Connection Failed**
-- Ensure MongoDB is running: `brew services start mongodb-community`
+- Ensure MongoDB is running locally or use MongoDB Atlas
-- Check connection string in pipeline initialization
+- Check connection string in configure_mongodb.py

-**PDF Processing Fails**
+**File Upload Fails**
-- Check if PDF is password protected
+- Check if the upload directory exists and is writable
-- Ensure PDF contains readable text/tables
-- Review logs for specific error messages

-**Excel Files Not Processing**
-- Verify file permissions
+- Verify the file types are supported (.xlsx, .xls, .csv, .pdf)
+- Check file size (limit is 16MB)

+**API Server Not Responding**
+- Verify both API servers are running (main and upload)
-- Check if files are password protected
+- Check for port conflicts
-- Ensure files aren't corrupted

 ## Contributing

-Feel free to extend the pipeline with additional features:
+Feel free to extend the application with additional features:
 - Support for more file formats
-- Additional data validation rules
+- Additional insight generation
-- Custom normalization logic
+- Custom visualization components
-- Different database backends
+- Mobile app integration

 ## License

-This ETL pipeline is provided as-is for educational and business use.
+This project is licensed under the MIT License - see the LICENSE file for details.